 - When students take AGWA's 2 courses, "Intro to Grant Writing" and "Program Development and Proposal Writing" prior to sitting for the Certified Grant Writer Exam, the passing rate on the first sitting is about 80%.
-When students do not take both courses, but have 2-10 years of experience sit for the exam, the passing rate on the first sitting is less than 25%.
+When students do not take both courses, but have 5-10 years of experience sit for the exam, the passing rate on the first sitting is about 50%.

 - Students do not need to show proof of prior grant writing experience to register for the exam.